Celina Jaitly Files Domestic Violence Complaint Against Husband Peter Haag: Legal Issues Explained

 Share

 Bollywood actor Celina Jaitly has filed a domestic violence complaint against her husband Peter Haag, alleging 15 years of abuse.
-This article explains the case, legal provisions invoked under the Protection of Women from Domestic Violence Act, 2005, and the reliefs sought before the Andheri Magistrate Court.
+Know legal provisions, allegations, and reliefs sought under the Domestic Violence Act.

 The Court has issued notice to Haag and directed him to file his response by December 12.

-Allegations of Physical, Emotional, Sexual, and Financial Abuse
+Allegations of Domestic Abuse

 Reliefs Sought Under the Domestic Violence Act